MiczFlor/RPi-Jukebox-RFID/README.md

 The web app runs on any device and is mobile optimised.
 It provides:

-* An audio player to pause, resume, stop and skip to previous and next track.
+* An audio player to pause, resume, shuffle, loop, stop and skip to previous and next track.
 * Control and change the volume level.
 * Full list of all available audio and trigger to play it from the browser.
 * Shutdown or reboot the RPi gracefully.
+* The web app allows to manage settings, registering new cards, display system info and edit the wifi connection.
+* Covers displayed in the web app (files called `cover.jpg`).

 ## Phoniebox Gallery